kchinzei/ESP8266-AS7265-Server/README.md

 1. Upload contents of 'data' folder to ESP8266.
 You can use [Arduino ESP8266 filesystem uploader](https://github.com/esp8266/arduino-esp8266fs-plugin).
 1. Compile and burn ESP8266.
 1. Connect your PC/smartphone to wifi SSID `esp8266XXXXX` with `XXXXX` an hardware identifier for your ESP8266.
 Connecting this will prompt you to enter your Wifi setting.
 You must do it within 180 seconds.
-1. Once it is done, you should observe a blue LED on AS7265 blinks.
+1. Once it is done, you should observe a blue LED on AS7265x blinks.
 If not, something wrong.
 If OK, you should be able to connect to your ESP8266 by http://esp8266.local.
 And the spectroscopy is updated every 1 second.
 Enjoy!

 ## To Dos

-- Buffered logging - current code writes line by line.
-In terms of flash memory wearing, it should be minimized.
-- Download CSV file button
 - AS7265x setting panel (gain, LED on/off)
 - [Http update instead of OTA](https://arduino-esp8266.readthedocs.io/en/latest/ota_updates/readme.html#http-server)